rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Feature importances

-Some classifiers can calculate feature importences during training using `-feature_importances 1` parameter.
+Some classifiers can calculate feature importances during training using `-feature_importances 1` parameter.
 Output will be saved to `feature_importances_sorted.csv` or `feature_importances.txt` (in case of `RandomForest`).
 Training time will be impacted.